Free Mold and Pest Inspections with Home Inspection

 Signed in as:

-Call Westland Asbestos Testing today for a no-cast phone consultation if you suspect Asbestos in your home.
-I will confirm by sampling the suspected Asbestos containing materials and provide a written report with photos, asbestos testing results, and recommendation for Asbestos remediation or removal if required.
+Call Westland Asbestos Testing today for a no-cast phone consultation if your home was built before the1980's or you suspect Asbestos in your home.
+I will confirm by sampling the suspected Asbestos containing materials and provide a comprehensive written report with photos, asbestos testing results, and recommendation for Asbestos remediation or removal if required.

 Turn around time for Asbestos testing is within 48 hours after the Lab completes the analysis.
 Bundle Asbestos testing services with home inspection for additional savings.

-Providing Asbestos Testing since 2007 to Belleville, Canton, Plymouth, Novi, Northville, Livonia, Westland, Wayne, and Ypsilanti MI for residential Asbestos Testing.
+Providing Westland Asbestos Testing since 2007 to Westland, Belleville, Canton, Plymouth, Novi, Northville, Livonia, Wayne, and Ypsilanti MI for residential Asbestos Testing.